cirillojon/python-app/README.md

 # Simple Python App

-This is a simple Python app I am using to learn the basics of python.
+This is a simple Python app I am building to learn the basics of python.

 The app currently includes three simple games: Number Guessing Game, Rock Paper Scissors, and Coin Toss.